Assassin-1234/discord-wrapped/README.md

 8. Run `node .`
 9. Read the logs.

-In case of errors, please join the Discord server [here](https://discord.gg/W98yWga6YK) or create an issue.
+In case of errors/questions, please join the Discord server [here](https://discord.gg/W98yWga6YK) or create an issue.

 # Contribution
 Pull requests are apperciated!